Jōgakura Bridge

+The Jogakura Bridge spanning a forested valley in the Hakkoda Mountains during autumn foliage season.

 Jōgakura Bridge (城ヶ倉大橋, Jōgakura-ōhashi) is a 360 m deck arch bridge in the southern Hakkōda Mountains in the city of Aomori in Aomori Prefecture, Japan.
 It carries National Route 394 at a height of 122 m above Jōgakura Creek.
 Located inside of Towada-Hachimantai National Park, the bridge is known as being a place for observing the area's scenic beauty as well as being the longest of its type in Japan.

 Description

 The Jōgakura Bridge is a 360 m and 11.5 m deck arch bridge that carries National Route 394 at a height of 122 m above Jōgakura Creek.
 The bridge's main span has a length of 255 m.
 It is equipped with two meter-wide sidewalks on each side of the bridge.
 It is the longest deck arch bridge in Japan.
 The bridge is known as tourist destination because the panoramic views it affords of the Hakkōda Mountains in Towada-Hachimantai National Park.
 The Jōgakura Bridge becomes especially crowded with tourists when the surrounding Siebold's beech forests begin to change color during autumn.